belalgamal0/food-delivery-app/README.md

 the other half of the data layer is the local data layer which can be noticed in "favorite feature" as favorite data is cached locally to be saved even if the app the killed, and the approach used is "Hive" as</br>
 1- It greatly outperforms SQLite and SharedPreferences when it comes to writing or deleting.</br>
 2- The hive contains strong encryption built in which makes it more secure.</br>

+Solution drawbacks:</br>
+1-Complexity, Implementing Clean Architecture can add complexity, especially in smaller projects where the overhead might not be justified.
+It requires a clear understanding and discipline to maintain the separation of concerns and layers.</br>
+2-Over-Engineering, There's a risk of over-engineering the solution, especially if the project is relatively simple or the team lacks sufficient experience in Clean Architecture.
+Over-compartmentalization can hinder development speed and unnecessarily complicate the codebase.</br>
+3-Boilerplate Code, Clean Architecture might lead to more boilerplate code due to the need for multiple layers and abstractions, which can increase development time and maintenance overhead.</br>
+4-Team Adaptation, A team must fully embrace the principles of Clean Architecture for it to work effectively.
+Resistance or partial adoption might lead to a hybrid approach, resulting in confusion and inconsistencies.</br>
+5-Maintenance Challenges, Maintaining a Clean Architecture system might be more challenging when it comes to making changes or adding new features, especially if the initial architecture was not well thought out.</br>

 If I have time I would make some improvements such as:</br>